TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design - Power System.md

 ## System Architecture
 The overall architecture of the system is defined as follows.
-1. Energy is stored in a 12.8 V LiFePO₄ battery sized to provide ≥ 190 Wh usable capacity.
+1. Energy is stored in a 12.8V LiFePO₄ battery sized to provide ≥ 190Wh usable capacity.
-2. Storage solution can recharge from either a 120 VAC to 19.5 V DC XT60 power supply or an optional 100 W 12 V solar panel.
+2. Storage solution can recharge from either a 120 VAC to 19.5V DC XT60 power supply or an optional 100W 12V solar panel.
 3. All charge and discharge currents are managed through a 20A rated  LiFePO₄-compatible PWM charge controller.
-4. Energy is distributed through the central PCB, which provides tightly regulated 5 V and 3.3 V rails with low ripple for the processing and RF components.
+4. Energy is distributed through the central PCB, which provides tightly regulated 5V and 3.3V rails with low ripple for the processing and RF components.
 5. Layered protection and fusing is implemented that satisfies IEEE/IEC safety expectations and mitigates hazards associated with lithium-based storage.

-**Battery Component**: For Team 6’s functional prototype, we have chosen the ZapLitho 12 V 22 Ah with a 30 A BMS [7].The integrated Battery Management System (BMS) provides over-charge, over-discharge, over-current, and over-temperature protections, satisfying the constraint that lithium storage must include internal fault mitigation to reduce thermal-runaway and short-circuit risk.
+**Battery Component**: For Team 6’s functional prototype, we have chosen the ZapLitho 12V 22Ah with a 30A BMS [7].The integrated Battery Management System (BMS) provides over-charge, over-discharge, over-current, and over-temperature protections, satisfying the constraint that lithium storage must include internal fault mitigation to reduce thermal-runaway and short-circuit risk.

-Assuming 85–90 % usable depth-of-discharge to preserve cycle life, this component  advertises 240Wh of usable energy, which is  ≥ 190 Wh  satisfying the subsystem specification.
-At a nominal system draw of ≈ 8 W and a theoretical  maximum continuous draw of ≈17 W, the system runtime equates to  23.7 hours and 12.7 hours respectively.
+Assuming 85–90% usable depth-of-discharge to preserve cycle life, this component  advertises 240Wh of usable energy, which is  ≥ 190Wh  satisfying the subsystem specification.
+At a nominal system draw of ≈8W and a theoretical  maximum continuous draw of ≈17W, the system runtime equates to  23.7 hours and 12.7 hours respectively.
 These values meet the conceptual design requirement for ~15 hours of average usage while still reserving margin to protect the battery from deep discharge.

 <div align="center">
     <img width="712" height="735" alt="Screenshot 2025-11-24 205510" src="https://github.com/user-attachments/assets/3c99c4da-1631-43a0-a4ad-c0e22737c993" />
     <p><strong>Figure 1:</strong> ZapLitho 12V 22Ah Battery with BMS</em></p>
 </div>

 **Charge Controller Component**: For a charge controller, Team 6 has chosen to implement the Limu Solar LTB Series 20A PWM Solar Charge Controller for our functional prototype [12].
-This device supports LiFePO₄, lithium  chemistries, uses a three-stage PWM charging algorithm, and accepts solar inputs up to 50 V while managing a 20 A battery charge and load current.
+This device supports LiFePO₄, lithium  chemistries, uses a three-stage PWM charging algorithm, and accepts solar inputs up to 50V while managing a 20A battery charge and load current.

-The controller’s battery terminals connect directly to the LiFePO₄ pack, and its load terminals feed the 12 V bus that supplies the PCB and any future 12 V accessories.
+The controller’s battery terminals connect directly to the LiFePO₄ pack, and its load terminals feed the 12V bus that supplies the PCB and any future 12 V accessories.
 The specific connector scheme and wiring gauge for these interfaces will be defined in a later section of the detailed design.

 <div align="center">
     <img width="840" height="656" alt="Screenshot 2025-11-24 210257" src="https://github.com/user-attachments/assets/9e2252d1-cb16-491f-8abf-df5d0ca4614c" />
     <p><strong>Figure 2:</strong> Charge Controller (20A, 12/24V)</em></p>
 </div>

-**DC Power Supply Component**: For mains charging of Team 6’s functional prototype, we have decided to use the SUPULSE 200 W AC power adapter with 19.5 V, 10.3 A DC output and an XT60 connector  [14].
-This supply is designed for RC LiPo charging, and its 19.5 V DC output falls directly within the PV input range of the solar charge controller, allowing it to be treated as a “synthetic solar panel” when plugged into the controller’s PV terminals.
+**DC Power Supply Component**: For mains charging of Team 6’s functional prototype, we have decided to use the SUPULSE 200W AC power adapter with 19.5V, 10.3A DC output and an XT60 connector [14].
+This supply is designed for RC LiPo charging, and its 19.5V DC output falls directly within the PV input range of the solar charge controller, allowing it to be treated as a “synthetic solar panel” when plugged into the controller’s PV terminals.
 <div align="center">
     <img width="838" height="703" alt="Screenshot 2025-11-24 205510" src="https://github.com/user-attachments/assets/11fac487-ae81-48df-b2f9-73f8b71a5af3" />
     <p><strong>Figure 3:</strong> XT60 AC/DC Power Supply (19.5V, 10.3A, 200W)</em></p>